-Thank you for your interest in becoming an ANAD Helpline Volunteer!
+Thank you for your interest in becoming an ANAD Peer Helpline Volunteer!

 Our free, eating disorders Helpline is operated by volunteers who are trained to connect callers to resources and provide general support.
-Volunteers consist of recovered individuals with lived experience of an eating disorder, those passionate about working with those who have eating disorders and professional mental health care providers.
+Volunteers consist of recovered individuals with lived experience of an eating disorder, and those who are passionate about eating disorder recovery.

 - As a prerequisite, all applicants must believe in the core values of ANAD and be driven by our mission